yohasebe/monadic-chat/docs/console-panel.md

 Open the default browser to access Monadic Chat at `http://localhost:4567`.

 **Shared Folder** <br />
 Open the folder shared between the host and Docker containers.
 It can be used for importing and exporting files.
+It is also used when installing additional apps.

-**Quit**
+**Quit**<br />
 Exit the Monadic Chat Console.

 ## Console Menu Items